On this page

 In certain circumstances, the RCMP or Bylaw officers may be asked to assist.

-The Chief Public Health Officer has appointed three Deputy Chief Public Health Officers with decades of experience in enforcement with Government departments and agencies to lead the taskforce.
+The Chief Public Health Officer has appointed two Deputy Chief Public Health Officers with decades of experience in enforcement with Government departments and agencies to lead the taskforce.

 - Dennis Marchiori – Department of Environment and Natural Resources, Director